ALex-Hwang/Notetaking/languages/Anglais/VocabBuilder.md

 > She and her friends got together for an equinox party twice a year to celebrate the arrival of the fall and the spring.

 *nox* in Latin means "night".
 We got spring equinox, summer solstice, fall equinox, and winter solstice.

+## QUIS

+which is derived from the Latin verb meaning "to seek or obtain".

+### inquisition

+A questioning or examining that is often harsh or severe.

+> The President's first choice for the job turned him down, fearing the Senate hearings would turn into an inquisition into her past.

+While an *inquiry* can be almost any search for truth, the related word *inquisition* suggests a long, thorough investigation that involves extensive and harsh questioning.

+### perquisite

+1. A privilege or profit that is provided in addition to one's base salary.
+2. Something claimed as an exclusive possession or right.

+> A new car, a big house, and yearly trips to Europe were among the perquisites that made the presidency of Wyndam College such an attractive position.

+### acquisitive

+Eager to acquire; greedy

+> With each year the couple became more madly acquisitive, buying jewelry, a huge yacht, and two country estates.

+### requisition

+A demand or request (such as for supplies) made with proper authority.

+> The teachers had grown impatient with having to submit a requisition for even routine classroom supplies.

+*Requisition* was originally a noun but is now probably more common as a verb.
+So we either can speak of sending our office's purchasing department a requisition for computers, or of *requisitioning* more computers from the department.